-FIND FREQUENCY: ♦♦♦ – The variety of geology at Pinhay Bay means you never know what you might find.
-Echinoids from the overlying Chalk are probably the most common find, but ammonites from the Blue Lias can also be found and lovely examples of some huge ones can be seen on the wave cut platform.
+FIND FREQUENCY: ♦♦♦ – The variety of geology at Pinhay Bay means you never quite know what you might find.
+Echinoids from the overlying Chalk are probably the most common find but ammonites from the Blue Lias can be found and lovely examples of some very large ones can be seen on the wave cut platform.
 (Do not hammer these – leave them to be enjoyed by others.
 Hammering into the rock is strictly forbidden in any case).
 Jurassic bivalves are quite common finds.

 CHILDREN: ♦♦ – This location is accessed by a long walk and, therefore, is only suitable for older children.

 ACCESS: ♦♦ – It is a long walk to this site along the beach from Lyme Regis or Monmouth Bay (just west of Lyme Regis town).
 Please check tide times.Visits should certainly only be made on a falling tide and consulting a tide timetable is absolutely essential, prior to your visit, to ensure a safe return.
-TYPE: – Most fossils are found in the fallen blocks, which can be seen on the foreshore or at the bottom of the cliffs in the scree.
+TYPE: – Most fossils are found in fallen blocks, which can be seen and examined on the foreshore or at the bottom of the cliffs in the scree.
 During scouring conditions, the Lias is exposed as ledges on the foreshore and these yield ammonites, many of which are quite large (do not try to extract these).

 Many fossils can also be collected from fallen blocks of Chalk at Pinhay, including echinoids, shells and crinoids.
 A range of fossils can also be found in the Upper Greensand chert beds from the top of the Lower Cretaceous (Albian), but these are often very poorly preserved.

 West of Seven Rock Point, younger rocks contain the ammonite Psiloceras.
 In the UK, these are regarded as marking the base of the Jurassic.

 The Triassic rocks of the Penarth Group, are found on the foreshore and at the base of the cliffs.
 These Rhaetian aged rocks contain a range of compacted moulds of small aragonitic bivalves and gastropods, including Rhaotavicula contorta, Chlamys valonensis and Protocardia rhaetica, which can all be found.